Free quote

 Yes.
 Prior to applying your inlay mould, MDF or plywood sheets are usually installed in place of gyprock or on top of the existing wall (especially if this is part of a renovation) at the full height of your wainscoting to the chair rail.
 Square DAR finished timbers are then fixed to create a board and batten look.

-Depending on the method used wainscoting can be expensive.
+Depending on the method used, wainscoting can be expensive.
 Traditionally it would be installed using a method called ‘raised panel’ wainscoting, where boards (usually MDF sheets) and battens are installed on the walls to create depth by projecting from the wall.
 The inlay mould is then installed around the inside lip of these raised board panels.
 This will give you a traditional Hamptons look and will be beautiful, but it also adds additional cost.
 This method requires more material and it is much more labour intensive.
 So how can you combat this?
 The alternative method of installation is the direct wall application, where for want of a better explanation, you ‘stick’ or install the inlay mould in the ‘frames’ directly to your wall.
-Usually, these are nailed on, but we also have DIY wainscoting kits so you can install them yourself (saving even more cash) by simply sticking them on the wall.

 What is the difference between wainscoting and beadboard?

-Beadboard is a form of wainscoting where narrow vertical lining boards or VJ boards are positioned alongside one another with grooves (also known as beads) installed between each board.
+Beadboard is a form of wainscoting where narrow vertical lining boards are positioned alongside one another with grooves (also known as beads) installed between each board.

 Added to Specification Sheet!